pascallaliberte/sharpen.page/review-standard.md

 * **Got help spotting one or two holes** in your landing page;
 * **Got more confidence to know whether your product has a shot at going further**, based on this new lens.

+_All that in one single review.
+To be replayed after a tweak or two._
+{: .punchy-copy }

 ## "You Can't Deliver on All that with the Same Video for Everybody Using a Standard Layout"

 Yep, I sure can.
 That's because in my video, I'm talking about subjects that **nobody's talking about**: